Army of the Ethiopian Empire: Military activity (1950–1974)

 In 1941, the British occupied Italian East Africa and placed Eritrea under British Military Administration.
 In 1947, the treaty officially declaring peace between Italy and the Allies was ratified.
 It included a clause stating that if the Allies were unable to find a solution on what to do with the former Italian colonies within a year, the matter would be brought to the United Nations General Assembly.
 On 15 September 1948, the Allies brought the fate of Italy's three colonies in Somalia, Libya, and Eritrea to the General Assembly and on 21 November 1949, it was decided that Eritrea would be given to Ethiopia.
 On 15 September 1952, the United Nations voted forty six to ten, with four abstaining, in favor of a federation between Ethiopia and Eritrea.
 In 1955, the Imperial Ethiopian Navy was formed as the country now had access to the Red Sea via Eritrea.

 On 25 June 1950, North Korea invaded South Korea starting the Korean War.
 In 1951, three battalions of Ethiopian soldiers were sent, under the leadership of Lieutenant Colonels Täshomä Ergtäu, Asfaw Andargé and Woldä Yohannes Sheta, to aid the South Koreans.
 Following the armistice two more battalions were sent.
 In 1960, four battalions were sent to join the United Nations forces during the Congo Crisis, but they saw no action.

+On May 22, 1953, a U.S.-Ethiopian Mutual Defense Assistance Agreement was signed.
+A U.S. Military Assistance Advisory Group was dispatched to Ethiopia and began its work by reorganizing the army into three divisions.
+On 25 September 1953, Selassie created the Imperial Ministry of National Defense that unified the Army, Air Force, and Navy.
+By 1956, the First Division had its headquarters at Addis Ababa (First, Second, Third Brigades, 5,300 strong); the Second Division was headquartered at Asmara, with the Fifth, Sixth, Seventh, Eighth, and Twelfth Brigades (4,500 strong); and Third Division Harar (የ3ኛ ክፍለ ጦር, with the Fourth, Ninth, Tenth, and Eleventh Brigades, 6,890 strong) respectively.

+The three divisions had a total of 16,832 troops.
+In May 1959, the Emperor established the Imperial Territorial Army as a reserve force that provided military training to civil servants.

+In 1960 the U.S. Army Area Handbook for Ethiopia described the very personalized command arrangements then used by the Emperor:

+The Emperor is by constitutional provision Commander-in-Chief, and to him are reserved all rights respecting the size of the forces and their organization and command, together with the power to appoint, promote, transfer and dismiss military officers.
+He seeks the advice and consent of Parliament in declaring war.
+Traditionally, he assumes personal command of the forces in time of war.'

 Ethiopia's participation in peacekeeping efforts ended in the 1960s, as the army had to focus on the Eritrean revolts and Somali border skirmishes.